matter-labs/zksync-web-era-docs/docs/dev/fundamentals/rollups.md

 Rollups significantly decrease associated transaction processing times and gas fees.

 The main difference between ZK and Optimistic rollups is in the way this batch of transactions becomes <em>final</em>.
+### Optimistic rollups versus ZK rollups

+There are mainly two types of rollups, ZK rollups and Optimistic rollups.

 ### What are ZK rollups?